IMSA GT Championship: World Sports Cars

 In 1995, a new rival for Ferrari appeared in the Riley & Scott Mk III.
 The car would make its debut at Daytona, but would retire after the eleventh lap due to engine failure.
 Ferrari would help the category score an overall win at the 12 Hours of Sebring, and would take the manufacturer's title.
 The Ferrari 333 SP and the R&S cars (Oldsmobile / Ford) were the dominant entries in the series from 1995 until the demise of IMSA at the end of 1998.

-In 1996, Slater sold the organization to Roberto Muller (ex-CEO of Reebok) and Wall Street financier Andy Evans, who was also an IndyCar owner, and owner-driver of the Scandia WSC team.
+In 1996, Slater sold the organization to Roberto Müller (ex-CEO of Reebok) and Wall Street financier Andy Evans, who was also an IndyCar owner, and owner-driver of the Scandia WSC team.
 Evans and VP of marketing Kurtis Eide were responsible for the name change to Professional Sports Car Racing.

 In 1992, the long running category American Challenge stepped into the GT series.
 It became known as the GTO category when the former GTO category was renamed GTS (Grand Touring Supreme).
 The move was prompted by sponsor Exxon, who wanted the series named after its sub-brand of fuel.
 In 1995, in a bid to move closer to the European BPR Global GT Series, the GT category would undergo another major reformatting.
 GTS became known as GTS-1, and GTU became known as GTS-2.
 In 1997, there was another category addition: GTS-2 became GTS-3.
 The new GTS-2 category was introduced to allow for the existing GT2 cars.